 Contributing factors for false and misleading information about mustelids

-Although not always viewed entirely negatively, many mustelid species have been frequently mischaracterised in media due to scaremongering and sensationalism—dishonest content that ignores or purposely misconstrued facts to exploit the general public’s lack of knowledge about these animals and fear of the unknown.
+Although not always viewed entirely negatively, many mustelid species have been frequently mischaracterised in media due to sensationalism—dishonest content that ignores or purposely misconstrued facts to exploit the general public’s lack of knowledge about these animals and fear of the unknown.
 It is unfortunately too easy to make mustelids appear more vicious or threatening to human life than they naturally are, since many people do not think critically about seemingly shocking content they come across.

 For example, if one films a wolverine behaving “savagely” (while stuck in a trap and being agitated or provoked), shares a photo of an “angry” ferret baring its fangs (when the ferret is just yawning), or a mink “ferociously” ripping the flesh of its prey with its bare teeth (despite having no other practical way of eating), an initial impression could be made that mustelids are nothing more than bad-tempered killing machines.
-Despite popular belief, “anger” is not the only emotion these animals experience.

-The down-to-earth facts
+The down-to-earth facts on some common questions and beliefs

-Are wild carnivorous mustelids feisty and have formidable hunting skills?
-Absolutely.
-Like most mammalian predators, they must defend themselves and hunt to survive.
-Will they defend themselves against animals above their weight class when cornered or provoked?
+• Will they defend themselves against animals above their weight class when cornered or provoked?
 Certainly.
 They will do so when they feel it is necessary just like most other animals—no different from a dog, cat, or even a mouse.
-In fact, mice will defend themselves against an adult human when cornered, which can be over 3,000 times their size.
-There is nothing unique about these behaviours.
+In fact, mice—which are often depicted as meek and helpless—will defend themselves against an adult human when cornered, which can be over 2,000 times their size.
+There is nothing unique about this behaviour in the animal kingdom.

 Overanthropomorphising

-Anthropomorphism, by definition, means attributing (or projecting) human traits, emotions, desires, or intentions to non-human entities.(1) We often intentionally (sometimes subconsciously) impose fantasised or glorified perceptions and beliefs onto animals to make them seem more interesting, entertaining, relatable, or to mobilise support for a cause.
+Anthropomorphism, by definition, means attributing (or projecting) human traits, emotions, desires, or intentions to non-human entities.(9) We often intentionally (sometimes subconsciously) impose fantasised or glorified perceptions and beliefs onto non-human animals to make them seem more interesting, entertaining, relatable, or to mobilise support for a cause.
 Much of the legendary myths and misconceptions surrounding mustelids and other animals has stemmed from this practise.

 Loaded and often misused labels have not helped their image